kamikariat/personal-site/src/data/about.md

 # Intro

-I am a Senior (year 4/4) Electrical Engineering & Computer Science student at [UC Berkleey](https://www.berkeley.edu/), Berkeley, CA. I have 1 year of work experience across my time at [Tesla](https://www.tesla.com/) (11 months ongoing) and [Intel](https://www.intel.com/) (3 months) in Software Engineering.
+I am a Senior (year 4/4) at [UC Berkleey](https://www.berkeley.edu/), studying Electrical Engineering & Computer Science.
+I have 1 year of work experience across my time at [Tesla](https://www.tesla.com/) (11 months ongoing) and [Intel](https://www.intel.com/) (3 months) in Software Engineering.
+I live for building products that improve people’s lives.
 I am a go-getter that enjoys problem solving and community building.
 Most of all, I am excited to learn more about the world of technology and how it can connect people.

 # Currently